Manel (band): Els millors professors europeus

 Els millors professors europeus (The Best European Professors), whose title alludes to a lyric of the song Pla quinquennal.
 The album, recorded at Estudis Nòmada 57 between June and October 2007 and produced by Discmedi, was released the following year to critical acclaim.

 The Catalan magazine Enderrock pronounced it the best pop-rock album of the year.
 In its issue of January 2009, Rockdelux described it as the third best Spanish album of the previous year, while the magazine MondoSonoro rated it the seventh-best.

-The video for Dona estrangera, directed by Sergi Pérez Mañas, was awarded the prize for best video at the 2008 Cinemad festival.
+The video for Dona estrangera, directed by Sergi Pérez, was awarded the prize for best video at the 2008 Cinemad festival.

 Apart from the songs featured on Els millors professors europeus, the group's repertoire includes cover versions of No t'enyoro by Els Pets, La Tortura by Shakira, and Common People by Pulp.

 It wasn't long until Manel became a sociocultural phenomenon in the Catalan-speaking world, giving rise to a considerable number of new Catalan-speaking pop groups, among whom, distinguished by the sales numbers they have achieved, are Els amics de les arts.

 Els millors professors europeus went gold, selling more than 30 000 copies.